apneadiving/changeset/README.md

 # Changeset

-The changeset contains all database operations and events after a command is executed.
+The changeset contains all database operations and events of a command.

 The point of the Changeset is to delay the moment you persist until the end of a chain of method calls.

 The main reasons are:
-- use the shortest database transactions possible
+- use the shortest database transactions possible (holding transactions leads to many errors, nested transactions as well)
-- trigger necessary events once all data is persisted
+- trigger necessary events once all data is persisted (jobs fail if started before transaction ends)

 Whatever the way you organize your code (plain methods, service objects...), you can leverage the changesets.